Force field (chemistry): Water

 The set of parameters used to model water or aqueous solutions (basically a force field for water) is called a water model.
-Water has attracted a great deal of attention due to its unusual properties and its importance as a solvent.
 Many water models have been proposed; some examples are TIP3P, TIP4P, SPC, flexible simple point charge water model (flexible SPC), ST2, and mW.
-Other solvents and methods of solvent representation are also applied within computational chemistry and physics some examples are given on page Solvent model.
-Recently, novel methods for generating water models have been published.
+Other solvents and methods of solvent representation are also applied within computational chemistry and physics; these are termed solvent models.

-Modified amino acids

-Forcefield_PTM – An AMBER-based forcefield and webtool for modeling common post-translational modifications of amino acids in proteins developed by Chris Floudas and coworkers.
-It uses the ff03 charge model and has several side-chain torsion corrections parameterized to match the quantum chemical rotational surface.

-Forcefield_NCAA - An AMBER-based forcefield and webtool for modeling common non-natural amino acids in proteins in condensed-phase simulations using the ff03 charge model.
-The charges have been reported to be correlated with hydration free energies of corresponding side-chain analogs.